 Patient Complaints Procedure

-If you have a complaint or concern about the service you have received from the doctors or any of the personnel working in this practice, please let us know.
-We operate a Practice Complaints Procedure as part of an NHS complaints system, which meets or exceeds national criteria.
+If you are unhappy with your care or the service you have received, it is important to let us know so we can improve.
+We follow a Practice Complaints Procedure as part of the NHS complaints system, which meets or exceeds national criteria.

 How to complain